blucardin/SCIE001Math/main.typ

       content((name: "theta", anchor: 50%), align(center, $theta/2$), padding: .1, anchor: "east")
     }))

-    #todo[Maybe add in a bit here about how this formula was derived, maybe an image]

     Therefore:
-    #todo[Double check this math.]

     $
       tan(theta/ 2) & = (S / 2) / x(t) \